uoregon-libraries/newspaper-curation-app/hugo/content/workflow/technical.md

 pipelines, they're just a separate background task that's always being watched.

-All jobs store logs in the database, but these are currently not exposed to end users (not even admins).
+All jobs store logs in the database, but these are currently not exposed to end users (not even SysOps).
 To help mitigate this, the job runner also logs to STDERR, though without pipeline filtering, those again can be tricky to parse without some advanced log filtering application.